Digital-Identity-Labs/mdqt/README.md

     $ mdqt get --validate https://indiid.net/idp/shibboleth

+You won't need to *validate* XML from a trusted MDQ service such as one run by a national federation.
+You should however always *verify* the signature of XML sent over an unencrypyted HTTP connection, and probably even over HTTPS.
+MDQT's validation check is mostly for use when writing or debugging your own MDQ service.

 ### Saving metadata as files

 The simplest way to save metadata is to redirect output from the `get` command: